 The Mezzanine at Cochon restaurant accommodates semi-private gatherings.
 The lofted space offers room for up to 30 guests for a seated dinner and accommodates up to 40 guests for a reception.

 Inspired by the Cajun and Southern cooking of his grandparents, Louisiana native Chef Donald Link began his professional cooking career at 15 years old.
-Recognized as one of New Orleans’ preeminent chefs, Chef Link has peppered the streets of the Warehouse District of New Orleans with several restaurants over the course of the past fifteen years.
-Herbsaint, a contemporary take on the French-American “bistro” was Link’s first restaurant.
-Cochon, opened with chef-partner Stephen Stryjewski, is where Link offers true Cajun and Southern cooking featuring the foods and cooking techniques he grew up preparing and eating.
-Cochon Butcher is a tribute to Old World butcher and charcuterie shops which also serves a bar menu, sandwiches, wine and creative cocktails.
+Chef Link has peppered the streets of the Warehouse District of New Orleans with a collection of award-winning restaurants over the past two decades.
+Herbsaint, a contemporary take on the French American “bistro,” is the flagship of the Link Restaurant Group.
+Cochon, opened with chef-partner Stephen Stryjewski, is where Link offers authentic Cajun and Southern cooking featuring the foods and cooking techniques he grew up preparing and eating.
+Cochon Butcher is a tribute to Old World butcher and charcuterie shops honoring the traditions of house-made meats and sausages, serving specialty sandwiches, a bar menu, wine, and creative cocktails.
 Calcasieu is Chef Link’s private event facility that takes its name from one of the parishes in the Acadiana region of southwest Louisiana.
-Pêche Seafood Grill serves simply prepared coastal seafood with a unique, modern approach to old world cooking methods featuring rustic dishes prepared on an open hearth over hardwood coals.
-In the summer of 2015, Chef Link celebrated the opening of a second location of Cochon Butcher in Nashville.
-Enjoy handcrafted pastries and breads at La Boulangerie Link’s neighborhood bakery and café.
+Pêche Seafood Grill serves simply prepared coastal seafood with a unique, modern approach to old-world cooking methods featuring rustic dishes prepared on an open hearth over hardwood coals.
+La Boulangerie, a neighborhood bakery and café, offers handcrafted pastries, breads, coffees, and lunch specials.
+The latest addition to the family, Gianna offers rustic Italian cuisine rooted in Louisiana tradition and technique.

-Link’s flagship restaurant Herbsaint earned him a James Beard award in 2007 for Best Chef South.
-The same year Cochon was nominated for Best New Restaurant; Link was also nominated by the James Beard Foundation for the prestigious award of Outstanding Chef for multiple years.
-Pêche Seafood Grill was awarded Best New Restaurant at the 2014 James Beard Foundation Awards.
-Gourmet Magazine listed Herbsaint as one of the top 50 restaurants in America, and was inducted into the Nations Restaurant News Hall of Fame.
-Cochon was listed in The New York Times as "one of the top 3 restaurants that count” and recently named one of the 20 most important restaurants in America by Bon Appétit.
-For his commitment to the industry, the Louisiana Restaurant Association honored Link by naming him Restaurateur of the Year in 2012.
+Herbsaint earned Chef Link a James Beard Award in 2007 for Best Chef South.
+The same year, Cochon was nominated for Best New Restaurant.
+The James Beard Foundation also nominated Chef Link for the prestigious award of Outstanding Chef for multiple years.
+Pêche Seafood Grill was awarded Best New Restaurant at the 2014 James Beard Foundation Awards, and Gianna was honored to be named a James Beard Award Nominee for Best New Restaurant 2019.
+Gourmet Magazine listed Herbsaint as one of the top 50 restaurants in America and was inducted into the Nation’s Restaurant News Hall of Fame.
+Cochon was listed in The New York Times as “one of the top 3 restaurants that count” and named one of the 20 most important restaurants in America by Bon Appétit.
+For his commitment to the industry, the Louisiana Restaurant Association named Chef Link Restaurateur of the Year in 2012.
+In 2024, he was honored with the New Orleans Wine & Food Experience Ella Brennan Lifetime Achievement in Hospitality Award.

-Chef/Partner, Link Restaurant Group: Cochon, Cochon Butcher, Calcasieu, Pêche Seafood Grill and La Boulangerie
+Chef/Partner, Link Restaurant Group: Cochon, Cochon Butcher, Calcasieu, Pêche Seafood Grill, Gianna and La Boulangerie

-Winner of the 2011 James Beard Foundation “Best Chef South,” Stephen Stryjewski is Chef/Partner of New Orleans’ award winning restaurants Cochon, Cochon Butcher, Pêche Seafood Grill, Calcasieu a private event facility and La Boulangerie a neighborhood bakery and café.
+Winner of the 2011 James Beard Foundation “Best Chef South,” Stephen Stryjewski is Chef/Partner of New Orleans’ award winning restaurants Cochon, Cochon Butcher, Pêche Seafood Grill, Calcasieu, a private event facility, La Boulangerie, a neighborhood bakery and café, as well as Gianna, the latest addition to the family.
 Stephen has been honored as “Best New Chef” by New Orleans Magazine, and as a “Chef to Watch” by The Times-Picayune.
 In 2007 Cochon was named a “Best New Restaurant” finalist by the James Beard Foundation, and in 2014, Pêche Seafood Grill won the James Beard Foundation award in the same category.
 Cochon has been recognized in the New York Times by Frank Bruni, “Coast to Coast, Restaurants that Count;” and Sam Sifton, “Dishes that Earned their Stars,” and has been consistently listed as a Top Ten New Orleans Restaurant in The Times-Picayune Dining Guide and was recently named one of the 20 most important restaurants in America by Bon Appétit.

 In 2015, Stryjewski and his business partner Chef Donald Link created the Link Stryjewski Foundation to address the persistent cycle of violence and poverty, as well as the lack of quality education and job training opportunities available to young people in New Orleans. http://www.linkstryjewski.org